Trail Width, Fences, Retaining Walls, And Vegetation

 In the short 5 miles between Capitola and the Santa Cruz Beach Boardwalk, the corridor:

-Crosses 7 roads and 4 creeks, streams or other bodies of water;
+crosses 7 roads and 4 creeks, streams or other bodies of water;

-Has numerous side streets butting up against the corridor often without fences;
+has numerous side streets butting up against the corridor often without fences;

-Is hemmed in by small businesses, homes, parks, and schools.
+and is hemmed in by small businesses, homes, parks, and schools.

 This section is narrow and with complex terrain but is likely to be the most heavily used section of the corridor for both active transportation and recreation.